OpenBB-finance/OpenBB/website/content/platform/installation.md

 pip install poetry toml
 ```
 :::note
 Installing packages directly to the system Python or `base` environment is not recommended.
-Create a new environment first (can be any name, uisng openbb here for example).
+Create a new environment first (can be any name, using openbb here for example).

 ```
 conda create -n openbb python=3.11